wenboc1/571G_project/README.md

-# CampusGov – Assignment 3 Implementation
+# CampusGov – Course Project
 ## Overview

 CampusGov is a simple DAO-style voting dApp built with Solidity, Hardhat, React, MetaMask, and `ethers.js`.